linuxbud/HackDroid/README.md

 Hacking was not a child's play yesterday, but today.
 Just like sci-fi movies, you just type a single keyword "androhack" and select a device.
- Baam! you've the graphical control of that device now!
+ Baam! you've the graphical control of that device.